rcook/beginning-practical-haskell/part02.md

 Well, that's interesting but makes sense.
 The pattern in the definition of `lineRedness` cannot match the value `CMYK 0.5 0.5 0.5 0.0` since it was not constructed using the `RGB` data constructor.

-Such a problem can be addressed in one of several ways:
+Such a problem can be addressed in one of [several ways][haskellerrorreporting]:

 * Provide a pattern match on the `CMYK` data constructor: this would require a valid conversion from the `CMYK` representation of a colour to `RGB` in order to provide a red component
 * Provide a fall-through case using `_` to match any `Colour` value after the `RGB` match: this would require the existence of some "default" notion of line redness
-* Continue to allow a runtime error with the existing error message
-* Report a more useful error message through one of various exception mechanisms
 * Augment the return type to include the notion of failure

-The option you'd choose depends primarily on the semantics of the function.
-I'll attempt to illustrate these five approaches.
+The option you will choose will depend primarily on the semantics of the function.
+To make this determination, you'd need to ask questions such as:

+* Is there a valid "conversion" from the other data constructors?
+* Is there a semantically reasonable default value?

+I'll illustrate these three alternatives to the existing behaviour.
+Note that there are also other ways to provide different runtime error messages through Haskell's various [exception mechanisms][haskellisexceptionallyunsafe] etc. We will discuss these more when we get to I/O.

 Here we pattern-match on `CMYK` and apply a [formula][cmytorgb]: